arturataide/I2C4IOPT/README.md

 ####### Step4 - Distributed Controller
 ![Distributed Controller Design](https://raw.githubusercontent.com/arturataide/IOPT2AC/master/images/i2c_comm_prototype/distributed_controller/distributed_controller_design.png)

-The user can see the models beaviour with the Serial Monitor at 9600 bitrate.
+The user can see the models behaviour with the Serial Monitor at 9600 bitrate.

 For any questions with the preparation and setup please contact arturjataide@gmail.com.